 There are three landfills in Burnsville near the Minnesota River on Bloomington's southern border.
-The Burnsville Sanitary Landfill, one of two active landfills in the seven county metro area, is proposing a significant expansion.
+The Burnsville Sanitary Landfill, one of two active landfills in the seven county metro area, is active, partially unlined and proposing a significant expansion.
 The Freeway Landfill and Freeway Dump are closed, unlined and at risk of polluting the Minnesota River and the drinking supplies of Burnsville and Savage.
 The federal Environmental Protection Agency has designated the Freeway Landfill as a Superfund Site.

 In February 2019, Bloomington received notice of a proposal in the City of Burnsville to significantly expand the Burnsville Sanitary Landfill, which is across the Minnesota River immediately south of the Dwan Golf Course.

 372 feet above grade: The expansion would increase the ultimate height of the landfill to 372 feet above grade and the waste volume of the landfill by 23.6 million cubic yards.

 60 feet taller than Bloomington’s tallest point: As proposed, the peak of the landfill would be over 250 feet taller than the top of the river bluff in Bloomington and 60 feet taller than Bloomington’s tallest point, Mount Gilboa at Hyland Ski and Snowboard Area.